Most People Confuse Tax Deferred (will be taxed at some point) with Tax Free (will never be taxed)

 I strongly encourage you to consider using the 529 Plan as a solution to save and fund college education for your children and grandchildren.
 The benefits outlined above are just a sample of the planning opportunities these plans provide.

-Any opportunity to access tax free investing should be considered and funded to the greatest extent possible.
+Any opportunity to access tax free investment should be considered and funded to the greatest extent possible.
 Evaluate annually your eligibility for Roth IRA contributions, and if you have any need for college funding for any family member, the 529 Plan is a must.

 I am very comfortable saying that taxation will remain a significant cost to investors irrespective of the political process, thus we must evaluate any option that removes the cost of that taxation.